 If you're having trouble affording your utility bills, there are some options for help.
-Below is an overview of the assistance programs available through Sussex Rural.

 Help exists outside of the Co-op as well.
 Below are several organizations and other resources that Sussex Rural Electric Cooperative members in need may be eligible for.
 Click the tabs below to display more information.

 New Jersey 211 is a free information and referral service that connects people with resources that are best suited to meet their specific needs.
 The 211 service is available nationwide and works on a state level to provide struggling individuals and families with a database of over 10,000 local programs and services that cover needs like housing, utility assistance, employment, and more.

 NJ 211 is open 24/7, 365 days a year.
 It is a confidential, multilingual, and absolutely free longstanding service which is a great resource for Sussex Rural Electric Cooperative members in need of aid.